Welcome to PlaysToSee.com,

 Review by Keen Student

-Once your review is live online, please email it to the relevant press officer and don’t forget to tweet it and place information on your Facebook profile.
+Once your review is live online, please email the link to it to the relevant press officer.
+Please don’t forget to link to relevant all social media you use.
 Don’t be shy to promote your review and playstosee.com

 Many thanks and I look forward to your reviews!